AnexDev1/alx-system_engineering-devops/0x00-shell_basics/README.md

-2-bring_me_home - This script changes the current working directory to the user's home directory.
-The change of directory is achieved by using the cd command followed by the tilde character ~, which is an alias for the home directory of the current user.
+3-listfiles - This script displays the contents of the current working directory in a long format.
+The output is achieved by using the ls command with the -l option, which stands for long and provides detailed information about each file or directory, including its permissions, owner, size, and timestamps.